brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 full deviation (5kHz?) comes from a -3dBFS tone.
 That is a different calibration from the other things described so far.

+I'm not a Voter user so I don't have any experience here.
+I did receive one comment from an experienced AllStar user:

+> Anecdotally, I have noticed that nodes using voters tend to
+> be just a little quieter on average than those tuned within
+> tolerance using either simpleusb or usbradio.
+So, maybe
+> that explains it.

+If someone was aligning their transmitter for 5kHz deviation using a very loud -3dBFS peak tone, I guess it stands to reason that "normal" stations that were transmitting somewhere around -10dBFS peak would sound quieter.

 (More investigation needed.)

 ## Other Notes